DAGWorks-Inc/hamilton/docs/concepts/driver.rst

 Driver
 ======

-Once you defined your dataflow in a Python module, you will need to create Hamilton Driver to execute it.
+Once you defined your dataflow in a Python module, you will need to create a Hamilton Driver to execute it.
 This page details the Driver basics, which include:

 1. Defining the Driver
 2. Visualizing the dataflow